 causes a hypnotic state in the individual to increase inspiration or alter behavioural patterns: The hypnotherapist Consults with the individual to figure out nature of the problem and prepares the individual to enter a hypnotic state by discussing how hypnosis works and what individual will experience.

-Paul Smith, a qualified and accredited clinical hypnotherapist in Sydney Australia, utilises Ericksonian hypnotherapy with very good success in his practice in Norwest servicing Sydney and Harris Park, Mays Hill, Holroyd, Rosehill, Westmead, Granville, North Parramatta, Clyde, Camellia, Merrylands near Parramatta treatment for concerns like stress and anxiety, depression, weight loss, PTSD and other mental health concerns can be addressed using psychotherapy and clinical hypnotherapy.
+Paul Smith, a certified and accredited clinical hypnotherapist in Sydney Australia, utilises Ericksonian hypnotherapy with very good success in his practice in Norwest servicing Sydney and Harris Park, Mays Hill, Holroyd, Rosehill, Westmead, Granville, North Parramatta, Clyde, Camellia, Merrylands near Parramatta treatment for concerns like stress and anxiety, depression, weight loss, PTSD and other mental health concerns can be addressed using psychotherapy and clinical hypnotherapy.

-an approach rather comparable in some regards to some variations of hypnotherapy, declared that they had actually modelled the work of Erickson thoroughly and assimilated it into their method.
+an approach rather comparable in some regards to some versions of hypnotherapy, declared that they had actually modelled the work of Erickson thoroughly and assimilated it into their method.
 Weitzenhoffer challenged whether NLP bears any real similarity to Erickson’s work.
 However, it is extensively known and accepted that by blending NLP, psychotherapy and clinical hypnotherapy, the outcomes can be substantial and impactful.
-As a qualified NLP practitioner Paul Smith from Norwest wellbeing provides this method to clients
+As a certified NLP practitioner Paul Smith from Norwest wellbeing provides this method to clients

 Barber presented the term “cognitive-behavioural” to explain the nonstate theory of hypnotherapy and discussed its application to behaviour treatment.